ohioit/rundeck-http-plugin/README.md

 ## Project Unmaintained

 We've moved our scheduling system to a Kubernetes based solution rather than Rundeck and so are no longer able to maintain this project unfortunately.
+Please also be mindful of [this PR](https://github.com/ohioit/rundeck-http-plugin/pull/11) that indicates a security vulnerability in the Rundeck dependency, which is quite old.
+Since this is a major version change, it will not be merged since we are unable to test it at this time unless others report that it works.

 ## Features